 The coronavirus pandemic looks set to have a huge impact on designers and the design world in general.
 Design Week will be tracking its effects on the design community as it faces up to the challenge.

-Design Week wants to know how you’ve been affected by the coronavirus pandemic and whether you’ve been able to interact with the government’s financial support packages.
+Three months on from our last survey, Design Week wants to know how you’ve been affected by the coronavirus pandemic and whether you’ve been able to access the government’s financial

 Plastic barriers and caution tape are not permanent solutions for a world post-coronavirus, here’s how designers envisage a future where social distancing is here to stay.

 The country might be easing its way out of lockdown, but many of the design events for the month ahead are still taking place in the virtual world, here are

 This year’s Pride Month was markedly different to previous celebrations – here’s how design was used to bring together a socially distant international community.

 The Sustainable Innovation fund will help keep “cutting-edge projects and ideas alive” as we exit the pandemic, according to the government.

 The Class of 2020 has had an unprecedented end to their university careers but the work from this year’s grad shows impresses all the same – here’s our favourites so

 The coronavirus crisis-induced lockdown has revealed the distinct lack of public toilet facilities for women.
 Could urinals be a solution?

 As airlines lose millions and the EasyJet generation remains on lockdown, designers reveal why COVID-19 could be a “watershed” moment for aviation.